travis-ci/travis-hub/NOTES.md

 * Update the states cache
 * Collect metrics about job queue and run times

+# BUGS

+* For a cancelled build, does restarting it send out notifications??

 # REFACTOR

 * Dispatch events to subscribed apps, remove addons
-* Allow passing attributes to simple_state event methods (automatically set :started_at etc)
+* ~Allow passing attributes to simple_state event methods (automatically set :started_at etc)~

 # EXTRACT OR MOVE TO SUPPORT